rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 - Name.
 User defined string - only needed for operator to identify the machine configuration.
 - Backend.
 What backend should be used for this machine.
 Recommended value is qemu as it is the most tested one, but other options (such as kvm2usb or vbox) are also possible.
 - Variables Most machine variables influence os-autoinst’s behavior in terms of how the test machine is set up.
 A few important examples:
-  - QEMUCPU can be 'qemu32' or 'qemu64' and specifies the architecture of the virtual CPU.
+  - QEMUCPU can be 'qemu32' or 'qemu64' and specifies the architecture of the virtual CPU
-  - QEMUCPUS is an integer that specifies the number of cores you wish for.
+  - QEMUCPUS is an integer that specifies the number of cores you wish for

   - USBBOOT when set to 1, the image will be loaded through an emulated USB stick.